Ozzletroll/TAC-COM/README.md

 ## Discord Setup

-Whilst instructions here are given for Discord, setup should be largely identical for any other VoIP platform.
+Whilst instructions here are given for Discord, setup should be largely identical for any other VoIP program.

 1. Navigate to "User Settings".
 2. Open "Voice & Video" under "App Settings".